bytefish/DwdAnalysis/README.md

-# DwdAnalysis

-Analyzing Weather Data using .NET and SQL Server.
+# Weather Data Anaylsis using .NET and SQL Server #

+Work in Progress

+## License ##

+The code in this repository is licensed under MIT License.